1. What is Financial Advice/Planning?

 6. What typically goes into a Statement of Advice?

 Most Financial Plans include advice regarding Cashflow, Superannuation, Life Insurances, Tax Planning and Goals Planning and Modelling.
-Each Financial Plan is uniquely tailored to the clients and their own circumstances.
+Each Financial Plan is uniquely tailored to clients and their own circumstances, however this video explains which service areas are usually involved for each type of clients.

 7. Is Source Wealth aligned to any product providers or institutions?